vladyslavnUA/INT-1.3-AND-INT-2.3-Spring-Intensive/Assignments/Project-Requirements.md

 **All students** must log their daily accomplishments in the [Spring Intensive Tracker](https://docs.google.com/spreadsheets/d/15EY3XHtl9sFqwbSW_EmUFhiQvBLQfpRoFxQFO1KmnOM/edit#gid=0).

-- It is recommended you work on a new portfolio items if you have 2 or less portfolio items.
+Note: It is recommended you work on a new portfolio items if you have 2 or less portfolio items.
 Things that do not count as a portfolio project include: class contractor project, projects with code that is not functional.

 ## Submission of Product & Pitch